 VMD 155 (GRPH 98B) – Photoshop II

-Advanced hands-on course in digital imaging using the program Adobe Photoshop as a creative tool.
+An advanced, hands-on course in Adobe Photoshop.
+Creative projects are used to help students develop an understanding of Photoshop as a design tool.
 Prereq: VMD 154.

 VMD 162 (MMSP 146) – 2D Animation

 An introduction to techniques used in animation.
 An overview of the industry of animation, as well as the specific tools and techniques currently used in industry.
 Prereq.
-VMD 101 (or ART 125) and VMD 105.
+VMD 101 (or ART 125 or DSGN 101) and VMD 105.